RajkumarGalaxy/NLP/README.md

-# rajkumar_nltk
+# rajkumar_nltk_gensim
-My files in Natural Language Processing using nltk api are available here
+My files in Natural Language Processing using nltk, gensim are available here Some corpus collection are also available here